Talhakrbl/Talhakrbl/README.md

  # Hi, I’m @Talhakrbl👋
-- 👀 I’m interested in data analytcs
+- 👀 I’m interested in data analytics
 - 🌱 I’m currently focusing more Power BI
 - 📫 How to reach me talhakrbl@gmail.com
 About Me